arrow-kt/arrow-website/content/docs/learn/typed-errors/validation.md

 ## Smart constructors

-The `Author` class exposes its constructor, so we cannot prevent from creating wrong values.
+The `Author` class exposes its constructor, so we cannot prevent the user from creating it with wrong values.
 One could introduce a `require` in the constructor, but we prefer to use the typed error mechanism instead.
-A common pattern in this case is to _hide_ the constructor, and provide a _smart constructor_ by adding an `invoke` operator in the companion.
+A common pattern in this case is to _hide_ the constructor, and provide a _smart constructor_ by adding an `invoke` operator inside the companion object.

 ```kotlin
 object EmptyAuthorName